 Sculptris is like a starter pack before buying Zbrush.
 It has limited imports and only one mass to use.
 It is designed for you to try it out and most likely to move on.

 Blender and Cinema 4D

 Since there is already an article about these, we are just going to quickly summarize it.
-These are not intended for sculpting so they don’t have as many functions.
+These are not intended only for sculpting so they don’t have as many functions dedicated to it and they are not built from the ground up for sculpting.
 But both can do the job and you don’t have to convert your files from one program into another.
 With the combination of parametric or geometric modeling basics, it is a fine addition to these programs.
-You can easily achieve a nice smooth finish our you not-so-smooth 3D models within a few minutes.
+Blender has the great advantage of being open source so there’s no need to pay for a license.

 Good luck with sculpting!